l00sy4/LuciSocks/README.md

 ### Usage

 LuciSocks can listen on multiple interfaces, as specified in the hardcoded configuration.
-In the following example, LuciSocks is configured to listen on `127.0.0.1:1338` and to enforce username/password authentication.
+In the following example, LuciSocks is configured to:

+- Listen on `127.0.0.1:1338` and to enforce username/password authentication.
 In this case, `creds` is the SHA-256 hash of the concatenation of the username and password.
-The config also instructs LuciSocks to listen on `10.10.1.25:1330`, but without any authentication.
-Finally, the `Tailnet` entry tells configures LuciSocks to bind port `2001` on the Tailnet IP address received after registering with the specified auth key.
+- Listen on `10.10.1.25:1330`, but without any authentication.
+- The `Tailnet` entry tells configures LuciSocks to bind port `2001` on the Tailnet IP address received after registering with the specified auth key.
+You can also supply a custom control server URL

 ```rust
 const CONFIG: &[Entry] = &[